NoahPidding/CollegeBoardProject/README.md

 2) Completed the quiz game, including 10 questions and multiple options for answers on each question based on the different ciphers and their information pages
 3) Added a databse (in progress)
 4) We were able to successfully deploy it
+5) Completed the Pig Latin cipher and information page

 # CypherCryptoWebsite
 # Main.py